TVR Tuscan Challenge: History

 From the debut race in 1989, Tuscan Challenge racers were powered by a TVR Power developed 4.5 litre variant of the Rover V8 with a power output of over 400 hp.
 This was transmitted through a Borg Warner T5 gearbox to its nine-inch (229 mm) wide sixteen-inch (406 mm) O.Z. split-rim wheels with Dunlop cross-ply racing tyres.
-In the early 1990, as the aging Rover V8 was getting beyond its development limits and Rover's takeover by BMW, plus the then company owner Peter Wheeler's rumoured refusal of having German engines in his cars, Wheeler commissioned engine designer Al Melling to develop the new AJPV8 engine, rated at a higher power output level than its Rover counterpart.
-With the new V8 engine, the car was capable accelerating to 97 km/h in over 3 seconds and 0-124 km/h in 6.9 seconds.
+In the late 1980's, as the aging Rover V8 was getting beyond its development limits and Rover's takeover by BMW, plus the then company owner Peter Wheeler's rumoured refusal of having German engines in his cars, Wheeler commissioned engine designer Al Melling to develop, supported by the internal TVR engineer John Ravenscroft, the new AJPV8 engine, (4.5L flat crank), rated at a higher power output level than its Rover counterpart.
+With the new V8 engine, the TVR Tuscan Challenge car (some of the car raced the championship were selected to fit it for testing that of the owner Peter Wheeler and that of the Chief of the TVR Motorsport Department John Reid who built all the racing cars, and others), was capable accelerating to 97 km/h in over 3 seconds and 0-124 km/h in 6.9 seconds.
 The cars boasted of 536 hp per tonne with a claimed top speed in excess of 190 mi/h All engines were factory supplied sealed units to ensure a levelled playing field.

 Dealers were usually encouraged to enter the series with company management including owner Peter Wheeler and managing director, Ben Samuelson also competing in the series.
 Wheeler used his expertise to develop the Speed 12.
 Many drivers who are now competing in the Le Mans Series, FIA GT Championship and 24 Hours of Le Mans, such as Jamie Campbell-Walter, Bobby Verdon-Roe, Martin Short and Michael Caine, developed their skills in the series.
 Nigel Mansell was to compete for a one off race at Donington Park in 1993 but was unable to after he was hospitalised following a BTCC incident.
 Other notable drivers who have guest driven in the series throughout its history include Colin McRae, Andy Wallace, Tim Harvey, Anthony Reid, Tiff Needell and John Cleland.